singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 Similar to the  earlier approach, we could trace p's path  upwards and check if any of the nodes cover  q.
 The first node that covers q (we already know that every node on this path will cover p) must be the first common ancestor.

 Observe that we don't need to re-check the entire subtree.
 As we move from a node x to its parent y, all the nodes under x have already been checked for q.
-Therefore, we only need to check the new nodes "uncov­ ered'; which will be the nodes under x's sibling.
+Therefore, we only need to check the new nodes "uncovered", which will be the nodes under x's sibling.

 For example, suppose we're looking for the first common ancestor of node p = 7 and node  q = 17.
 When we go to p.parent(5), we uncover the subtree  rooted at 3.
 We therefore need  to search this subtree for q.

 Next, we go to node 10, uncovering the subtree rooted at 15.
-We check this subtree  for node 17 and­ voila-there it is.
+We check this subtree  for node 17 and-voila-there it is.

 ![](media/04_7_6.JPG)